 “…my speech and my message were not in plausible words or wisdom, but in demonstration of the Spirit and of power, so that your faith might not rest in the wisdom of men but in the Power of God…”2

-Many have described our current generation as a “post Christian” one.
-Then enemy has taken great advantage of this by reintroducing ancient mysticism and sorceries under the guise of the “new age” movement.
-Media and entertainment does not lack of its movies, books and television ripe with demonic supernatural narrative.
+Many have described our current generation as a “post-Christian” one.
+Then the enemy has taken great advantage of this by reintroducing ancient mysticism and sorceries under the guise of the “new age” movement.
+Media and entertainment does not lack its movies, books and television ripe with demonic supernatural narrative.